textileio/go-textile/docs/swagger.md

 ##### Description:

-Lists all peers in a thread, optionally listing peers in the default thread
+Lists all peers in a thread

 ##### Parameters